kimfucious/techsarcana/content/posts/spacemacsForWriting.md

         '(("en_US" "[[:alpha:]]" "[^[:alpha:]]" "[']" nil nil nil utf-8))))
 ```

 :point_up: Note that this code block uses `exec-path`, which obviates the need to add `hunspell.exe` to your system PATH.
+If this doesn't work for you, for some reason, add the path to `hunspell.exe` to your system path.

 Once done, restart Spacemacs (`SPC q R`)